tphilippsen/Project-3/README.md

 Our group utilized Plotly to create interactive graphs that are included into our dashboard.
 The plotly.express function was used to create those graphs which include a bar chart for the Fell vs Found data.
 We created multiple graphs which analyzed the total number of meteorites that "Fell" and total number of metoerites that were "Found".
 Also, we created a graph which looks at "Fell" and "Found" by each century.
 This bar chart was seperated into two, based on "Fell" and "Found" since the count numbers were so far apart.
 Additionally, we created an interactive pie chart which outlined the different types of meteorites and the percentage of each that was contained in our data.

 ![Screenshot_20230225_022940](https://user-images.githubusercontent.com/30446886/221745437-5b4b9520-092d-45ad-a36c-e8bb62622f80.png)
+<1800's - 48 meteorites witnessed to fall
+1800's - 360 meteorites witnessed to fall
+1900's - 631 meteorites witnessed to fall
+2000's - 68 meteorites witnessed to fall

+One thing to note is that even though technological advancements should increase the number of meteorites collected, the 2000's only were covered till 2013.

 ![Screenshot_20230225_023119](https://user-images.githubusercontent.com/30446886/221745439-677ecd81-8ff7-42f8-a4ee-bca74d9a9b2d.png)
+<1800's - 12 meteorites found
+1800's - 325 meteorites found
+1900's - 26,120 meteorites found
+2000's - 17,860 meteorites found

+More found than fell since it is harder to witness meteorites falling.

 ![Screenshot_20230225_022357](https://user-images.githubusercontent.com/30446886/221745440-893cf6b4-b2d7-4add-aa62-00eacb37c70b.png)
+Chondrites were the most popular meteorites while Stony-Iron meteorites were the rarest.
+"Other" and "Unknown" are not types of meteorites, other means that they are categorized in one of the sub groups of the 4 main types.
+Unknown means they are from a common unknown origin.

 ## Open Street Map